Last Updated on October 3, 2021 by Angie

 While we thought the food at Bakn wasn't quite as good as we had expected, we plan on coming back to try some of the breakfast and brunch plates as they seem a bit more unique and are possibly more of the draw here.
 But when in doubt, just load up on the bacon and you'll be quite okay!

-Bakn is located at 335 E Main Street in Carnegie, PA.
+Bakn was located at 335 E Main Street in Carnegie, PA.
 Bakn opened a second location in Warrendale at 100 Fowler Road in 2018.
+Both appear permanently closed as of 2020.